 The Early bird special offers excellent value, which is 4 courses for only €18.50.
 Some of the specialties include traditional Chinese dumplings or Crispy Wan Tan for starters and dishes such as Roast Duck with Ginger and Spring Onion or the Special Seafood Selection with Noodles.
 These dishes are perfectly cooked and taste great.
 Also on Sundays there is an all you can eat buffet which is excellent value for money.

 Portions are very decent but not so large that if you eat everything you are not overly full.
 The staff are very friendly and give you plenty of time between courses to relax while still maintaining a good flow to the service.
 It’s also good to see that they stock some more unusual drinks including an Aloe Vera drink which is very refreshing and if you haven’t tried it, give it a go.

 The traditional Chinese decor is very nice and they often play Chinese Pop Music which is always a plus in my book (I believe that if you visit a Chinese or Indian Restaurant, Traditional music really adds to the atmosphere)

 The restaurant is not centrally located but parking is available nearby and is validated for you before you leave. (don’t forget to ask!)

 Imperial Gardens Chinese Restaurant, Unit 1, Manor Village, Cork Road, Waterford.

-A recent report on Hotel prices has found that Ireland now has the cheapest hotel rooms in all of western Europe.
-The Hotel Price Index, compiled by hotel booking website Hotels.com, found that while worldwide hotel prices have now stabilised in the first 6 months of 2010, Irish hotel room rates have continued to fall.
+Hotel Prices in Ireland have often been a lot higher than other countries.
+However, a recent report on Hotel prices has found that Ireland now has the cheapest hotel rooms in all of western Europe.
+The Hotel Price Index, compiled by hotel booking website Hotels.com, found that while worldwide hotel prices have now stabilised in the first 6 months of 2010.
+Hotel Prices in Ireland are dropping as room rates have continue to fall.

 In Ireland we waste so much time in school learning a language we never use!